Mriganka-codes/AI-Powered-Handwritten-ledger-to-excel-table-converter/README.md

 # Image to Excel Converter
 <img width="1920" height="1072" alt="home" src="https://github.com/user-attachments/assets/2d36fca0-1ab4-4805-8998-6cd3aa089014" />
 This web application allows users to upload an image of a handwritten table/ledger and convert it into an Excel file.
 Requires user's own Gemini API key.

+## MORE CONSISTENT THAN OCR BASED SOLUTION.
+USES GEMINI'S LATEST 2.5 FLASH MODEL.
+COMPATIBLE WITH DIFFERENT TYPES OF HANDWRITING BUT TRY TO KEEP IT CLEAN AND HAVE PROPER DEFINED ROWS AND COLUMNS

 ## Features